nrshaidat/pathway/README.md

 		-cognitiveneuroscienceba_rules table: sample concentration rules table
 			-category: 0-20+ we organized concentration rules into categories where one has to take a specified number of courses from one category to satisfy a certain number of credits for the concentration
+			-num_credits: the number of course one must take to satisfy the categories requierements -cornellcoursesDB.db: Cornell Courses Database
+		-courses table: contains all courses from Fall 2020 and Spring 2020
+			-course_id: Deptartment code +space+ course number  (CSCI 0150) from ss_link
+			-course_name: Name of the course (Intro to Object Oriented Programming) from cornell course ss_link
+			-prereqs: courseID's of the prereqs for this course where a ',' represents AND and '=' represents OR from ss_link
+			-semester_offered: 0 is spring, 1 is fall, and 2 is both semesters from ss_link
+			-professor: the course's professor from ss_link
+			-courseRating: the most recent course rating from cure reviews (0-5)
+			-avg_hrs: the most recent record of average hours listed on cure reviews (hrs)
+			-max_hrs: the most recent record of maximum hours listed on cure reviews (hrs)
+			-CR_link: the https://www.cureviews.org link equivalent to brown's critical review
+			-class_size: the most recent record of the class size from CR_link
+			-department: the 3-4 letter code of the department the course is in (CSCI 0150-> CSCI)
+			-number: the course number listed after the department code in the course id (CSCI 0150-> 0150)
+			-ss_link: the https://classes.cornell.edu link for each course -concentrations table:
+			-concentration_id: the table name associated with the concentration name
+			-concentration_name: the name of the concentration for displaying on the GUI -economicsba table: sample concentration courses table
+			-course_id: the course id used in the courses table
+			-next: course id of the next course in a sequence (CS15 would have CS16 as its next)
+			-category: the category that the course is credit for -economicsba_rules table: sample concentration rules table
+			-category: 0-20+ we organized concentration rules into categories where one has to take a specified number of courses from one category to satisfy a certain number of credits for the concentration
 			-num_credits: the number of course one must take to satisfy the categories requierements -coursesDBColErr.db:has wrong column names and number of columns for a multitude of tables for testing -coursesDBempty.db: has an empty courses table for testing -coursesDBInvalid.db: has wrong type fields in multiple tables for testing